- Genre: supernatural haunted-house horror.

 The Locked Room

 “We should try to open it.
 Maybe there’s something important inside,” Elena suggested.
 She was always the braver one.
 Sophia was hesitant, but curiosity won out.
 After scouring the house for old keys, they found one in a drawer labelled “Storage Room.”
-It fits perfectly.
+It fit perfectly.

 Inside, a single window let in a beam of cold light.
 The space was nearly empty except for a small bed in the corner and a rickety wooden rocking chair.
 On the bed lay a teddy bear with one button eye missing.
 A vague sense of dread enveloped Sophia.
-She couldn’t shake the feeling that the air in this room was thicker, almost suffocating.
+She could not shake the feeling that the air in this room was thicker, almost suffocating.

 Carved into the wooden wall next to the bed were faint scratch marks.
 Beneath those scratches was a single name, etched in shaky letters: “Elena.”
 Before either sister could speak, the rocking chair started to sway gently as if nudged by an invisible hand.